 Under the law System of Protection and Equity (art.
 46), the Government of Ecuador guarantees special attention and protection to girls, boys and teens in situations of abuse, violence, sexual exploitation, drug, and alcoholism —as well as priority attention in cases of disaster and war.
 There is also a clear prohibition on labour exploitation for children under age 15, although exceptions are admitted on instances where said labour does not involve harmful practices or compromises the child's education.

 These provisions were made in theory —in reality, the opposite is happening.
-In big villages, the figure of child labour is present at nearly all times, especially in communities that depend on farming as a mean of subsistence.
+In big villages, the figure of child labour is present at nearly all times, especially in communities that depend on farming as a means of subsistence.
 Boys are called to help during the crop season, which means that they often do not attend school in a prolongued time.

 In my trip, I was able to experience the strong culture in the villages, the respect the father had in each household, and how the children learned to work from an early age.
 I observed how the children behaved: a hard cover masking underlying sadness and the desire to play like any child wants.
 On top of that, a freight train of determination to work and help the family.

-It can be difficult to understand how other people carry their lives, even more so if your cultural background is markedly different from theirs and you have never experienced their reality before.
-But… however difficult it may be to grapple with the cultural shock, it does not justify judging and demonizing others if you have never found yourself in their shoes, living how they need to live and doing what they have to do to procure the best available options for their family.
+It can be difficult to understand how other people carry out their lives, even more so if your cultural background is markedly different from theirs and you have never experienced their reality before.
+But... however difficult it may be to grapple with the cultural shock, it does not justify judging and demonizing others if you have never found yourself in their shoes, living how they need to live and doing what they have to do to secure the best available option for their family.

 Jocelyn Flores - Fighting Poverty in Ecuador